samilywang/echarts-from-mermaid/README.md

 # Apache ECharts From Mermaid

-> ⚠️⚠️⚠️ **Note:** This project is still under development and should not be used in production.

 A plugin that enables Apache ECharts to render charts using Mermaid-like syntax.

 This plugin is particularly useful when you want to generate charts from text/markdown, especially in LLM applications.
 Instead of having LLMs generate complex ECharts options directly, you can use this plugin to convert simpler Mermaid-like syntax into ECharts options.
 This approach is more reliable since Mermaid syntax is much simpler than ECharts' option structure.